- 1. Pandemic Gun Violence Trends - August 2020

 - Suicide Deaths by Firearm in Children and Adolescents by Dr. Arielle H. Sheftall

-- New evidence on the relationship between handgun ownership & suicide risk by David Studdert
+- New evidence on the relationship between handgun ownership & suicide risk by Dr. David Studdert

 4. Are Firearms Licensing Laws Key for Effective Background Check Policies? - November 2020